 There are several reasons why business owners and event organizers need to thoroughly plan out a trade show event.

 No matter how attractive your trade show displays are, it won’t matter if there’s nobody to man them.
-Thus, not only should you hire qualified personnel to manage the booths but you should also plan out contingencies and look for backups in case some of them can’t arrive on the day of the show.
+Not only should you hire qualified personnel to manage the booths but you should also plan out contingencies and look for backups in case some of them can’t arrive on the day of the show.

 Trade show display made easy